devreads51/devreads51.github.io/source/_posts/2019-1-23-optimized-cpp.md

 tags: [books, cpp, optimization]
 excerpt_separator: <!--more-->
 canonical_url: "https://www.sandordargo.com/blog/2019/01/23/optimized-cpp"
+tweet: "What is C++ about?
+That's right, the answer is performance!"
 ---
 After I attended a training on the subject of optimizing C++, I felt I'd be interested in going a bit deeper.
 At least to read a bit more about this topic.
 So I asked the trainer for some books he'd recommend about optimization.
 One was [Kurt Guntheroth's Optimized C++](https://amzn.to/2vGyHRT).
 As soon as I finished reading [Essential Skills for the Agile Developer](/blog/2018/06/27/essential-skills-for-the-agile-developer), I started to read this one.
 <!--more-->